Beltway Republicans Worried About Losing Koch Money Before Midterm Elections

 — Lloyd Spencer (@lloyd_t_spencer) August 2, 2018

 Between the Koch’s currently only supporting four Republicans up for re-election, and their stated willingness to work with and support Democrats with whom they feel ideologically aligned, there is reason for the GOP to have some concerns.
-Whether Trump thinks they are a “total joke”, as reported by USA Today, there are some Republicans willing to publicly express their worry, with their name attached to the statements, and that begs the question of how many more are remaining silent but harboring the same feelings.
+Whether Trump thinks they are a “total joke,” as reported by USA Today, there are some Republicans willing to publicly express their worry, with their name attached to the statements, and that begs the question of how many more are remaining silent but harboring the same feelings.